 Line Input Reference Levels

-The Line Inputs can be individually configured to use -10 dBV or +4 dBu reference levels.
+Line Inputs 3-6 can be individually configured to use -10 dBV or +4 dBu reference levels.
 This option is set in the channel input strips within the Console application.
-Refer to the Apollo Software Manual for details.
+See the Apollo Software Manual for details.